ptarmiganlabs/butler-docs/content/en/docs/getting started/setup/rest api/_index.md

 ---
-title: "Enabling endpoints in Butler's REST API"
+title: "Configuring Butler's REST API"
-linkTitle: "API endpoints"
+linkTitle: "REST API"
 weight: 30
 description: >
+  Butler's REST API can be enabled/disabled in itself.
-  API endpoints can be individually enabled/disabled.
+  If the API is enabled, individual API endpoints can then be enabled/disabled as needed.

   By only enabling the endpoints needed for your Qlik Sense environment, memory usage is minimised and security maximised.
 ---